Sunilvishyt/Django-To-Do-App/readme.md

 - 👤 **User Authentication** (Register & Login)
 - 🔒 Each user sees **only their own tasks**
+- 🔒 Passwords of the user are properly hashed and then stored in the DB.
 - ➕ Add new tasks easily
 - ✅ Mark tasks as complete
 - 🗑️ Delete tasks